-This one day course is designed to promote the development of an integrated Emergency Operations Plan (EOP).
+This newly-revised two day course is designed to promote the development of an integrated Emergency Operations Plan (EOP).
 Established planning concepts are reviewed and discussed.
 The components of an effective Emergency Operations Plan are presented and discussed.
 This course will review the planning process, hazard specific planning and hazard analysis.
 This course addresses all Emergency Operations Plan requirements outlined in the Illinois Emergency Management Agency Administrative Rules.
-Participants will have the opportunity to apply what they have learned during group activities and a final exam.
+Participants will have the opportunity to apply what they have learned during group activities.

 Course Manager: Please contact Regional Office for more information during regular business